Tech-at-DU/d3-tutorial/08-axis/readme.md

 30/11/2016
 ```

-That's `day/month/year`.
-This must be European?
-Maybe that's why the state codes are weird?
+That's `day/month/year` — the standard date format in Brazil, where this data is from.
+The two-letter codes are Brazilian state abbreviations: `BA` is Bahia, `RJ` is Rio de Janeiro, `SP` is São Paulo, and so on.

 Luckily D3 has `d3.timeParse()` a function you can use to format a string into a date object.